-The CQA Engineer will certify the materials and installation are in accordance with the plans, technical specifications, and this CQA Plan.
+The CQA Engineer will certify the materials and installation are in accordance with the approved Permit Drawings and this CQA Plan.

 B. MINIMUM REQUIREMENTS

 The clay liner will consist of on-site cohesive soils, synthetically improved soils, or imported cohesive soils meeting the remolded permeability criteria of $k \le 1 \times 10^{-7}$ cm/sec.